101 Cooking For Two

 clean and oil grill crates

-• Grill over direct heat with a closed lid preferred, but you can do open grilling if you prefer.
+• Grill with the lid closed (preferred) or open if you prefer.
 Flip after 5 minutes.

 Recipe Notes